 Those candidates who hold a current and valid license in PreK-12 School Counseling and are currently employed by a school district, may substitute verified school counseling experience for EDUC 591 Enhanced Student Teaching.
-All candidates choosing to substitute counseling experience for student teaching will be required to take and pass with a grade of "B" or higher, EDUC 602 Classroom Behavior Management and CI 501 Principles of Curriculum Development during the fall semester immediately following the completion of EDUC 571.
+All candidates choosing to substitute counseling experience for student teaching will be required to take and pass with a grade of "B" or higher, EDUC 602 Structuring Learning Environments and CI 501 Curriculum, Instruction and Assessment immediately following the completion of EDUC 571.
 Verification of work experience must be provided by the school district(s) and approved by the Dean of the School of Education.
 Verified work experience must be equivalent to, or more than, one full semester.
 Upon completion of all required coursework and receipt of passing scores on all required Praxis exams, the candidate will request scheduling for the program exit interview.
 This will be conducted by a named faculty committee.
 Application to the state for licensure will be made by the university upon completion of all state and program requirements and upon receipt of a passing score for the exit interview.